 Configuring cluster security

 GKE contains a mix of Google Cloud-specific and Kubernetes security features that you can use with your cluster.
-You can manage Google Cloud-level security, such as Identity and Access Management (IAM), via Google Cloud interfaces like the Cloud Console.
+You can manage Google Cloud-level security, such as Identity and Access Management (IAM), via Google Cloud interfaces like the Google Cloud console.
 You manage intra-cluster security features, such as role-based access control, using Kubernetes APIs and other interfaces.